Adirelle/s6rc-overlay/README.md

 #### `writable-paths`

-Recursively gives write permissions to `WRITABLE_USER` on all files and directories matching `WRITABLE_PATHS`.
-It does nothing if any of these variables is undefined.
+Recursively gives write permissions to `WRITABLE_USER` on all files and directories matching `WRITABLE_PATHS`, using `setfacl`.
+Does nothing if any of these variables is undefined.

 It depends on `remove-paths`.

 #### `init`

 A simple bundle that references `writable-paths`.
-It can be used at synchronisation point before launching longruns.
-You can add other services to wait to with a single command:
+It can be used as a synchronisation point before launching longruns.
+One can add other services to wait to with a single command:

 ```
 echo my_other_service >> /etc/services.d/init/contents